ninadgawad/quantum-computing/README.md

 Reference: [https://cirq.readthedocs.io/en/stable/index.html]
 # Cirq
-Cirq is a software library for writing, manipulating, and optimizing quantum circuits and then running them against quantum computers and simulator
+Cirq is a software library for writing, manipulating, and optimizing quantum circuits and then running them against quantum computers and simulators.
+Cirq attempts to expose the details of hardware, instead of abstracting them away, because, in the Noisy Intermediate-Scale Quantum (NISQ) regime, these details determine whether or not it is possible to execute a circuit at all.